wuba/react-native-echarts/blog/2023-03-21-the-official-website-has-launched/index.md

 ### Add Sitemap to Google Search Console

-A sitemap is a file that lists all the pages on our website and helps search engines like Google to index our website more efficiently.
+A sitemap is a file that lists all the pages on our website and helps search engines like Google index our website more efficiently.
 By adding a sitemap to Google Search Console, we can help Google to discover and index all the pages on our website.

 Docusaurus comes with a built-in plugin for generating a sitemap.
 You can get the sitemap by visiting the /sitemap.xml page on your website.
-Every language has its own sitemap, for example:
+Every language has its sitemap, for example:

 - https://wuba.github.io/react-native-echarts/sitemap.xml
 - https://wuba.github.io/react-native-echarts/zh-Hans/sitemap.xml